yangjunjie0320/OptimizeDGEMM/README.md

 - `naive-knm`: the naive triple-loop implementation, with `K-N-M` order.
 - `naive-nkm`: the naive triple-loop implementation, with `N-K-M` order.

 Out of these, `naive-nkm` is the most efficient one.
+The pure C code is then optimized with blocking technique.
+It is easy to see that the performance is further improved.
+By using `valgrind` to profile the time cost of the code, `micro_kernel` is the most time-consuming part.
+The following part of the note will show how to use `SSE` and `AVX2` instructions to further improve the performance.

 ## Usage